begris/bw-zsh-plugin/README.md

 ## Formatting options
-> :warning: These formatting options are build to be used with the "plain" Bitwarden cli - these do _not_ work in conjunction with the aliases provided by the Zsh plugin.
+> :warning: These formatting options are build to be used with the "plain" Bitwarden cli - these do _not_ work in conjunction with the aliases provided by the _Bitwarden Zsh plugin_.

 | command               | description                                                                                                                               | example         |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------|-----------------|